-ILL within the Campbell County Public Library System follows WYLD best practices.
+ILL within the Campbell County Public Library System follows WYLD and ALA ILL Best Practices.
 The Library adheres to the U.S. Interlibrary Loan Code.
 As an ILL service provider, the Library is a lender and borrower of materials, maintains privacy of users, complies with copyright law, and maintains accurate records and ILL statistics.

-Section II-7 Memorials - Revised 2019
+Section III-7 Memorials - Revised 2019